-- Completed program application -Participating Contractors shall receive log-in credentials for online incentive applications from each Electric Utility whose service territory they work within, as well as to get access to PDF applications for large or custom projects, as required by each Electric Utility.
-PDF application forms for large or custom projects shall also be posted on the NYS Clean Heat Resources webpage for download by Participating Contractors or project owner Applicants. - Cutsheets for Proposed Equipment Specific model(s), serial numbers, and product ratings being used in the project must be highlighted on the cutsheets before submission.
+• Completed program application - Participating Contractors shall receive log-in credentials for online incentive applications from each Designated Utility whose service territory they work within, as well as to get access to PDF applications for large or custom projects, as required by each Designated Utility.
+PDF application forms for large or custom projects shall also be posted on the NYS Clean Heat Resources webpage for download by Participating Contractors or project owner Applicants.59

-- Cost Estimate for Proposed Work Installation cost for the proposed measures.
+- Cutsheets for Proposed Equipment Specific model(s), serial numbers, and product ratings being used in the project must be highlighted on the cutsheets. - Cost Estimate for Proposed Work Installation cost for the proposed measures.
 Labor and material costs shall be presented separately, and costs shall be limited to the equipment cost and labor cost.
 Other costs such as taxes, internal labor costs, shipping, administrative costs, or similar costs will not be included with total project cost when calculating incentive caps.
 If the project is being submitted post construction, these costs shall be the actual itemized as-built costs, supported by invoices. - Load Calculations Latest Heating and Cooling Load Calculations showing that the heat pump system design and appliance selection has been performed in accordance with ACCA Manual J, ANSI/ASHRAE/ACCA Standard 183-2007 (RA2017) or other code-approved equivalent computational procedure depending on building type.
-Load calculations should be submitted in PDF format, unless otherwise requested. - Photo Submission For prescriptive incentive category projects, except for Con Edison Small-Medium Business or Commercial Industrial Programs, system installation and nameplate photos shall be submitted to verify proper install of listed equipment.
+Load calculations should be submitted in PDF format, unless otherwise requested. - Photo Submission For prescriptive incentive category projects, two types of photos must be submitted to verify the equipment's proper installation: a longshot of the compressor and nameplate photos.
+The longshot photo must be taken at such range as to show the installed compressor and another identifying element (e.g., the siding) of the building.
+Serial numbers must be legible in nameplate photos to avoid a project moving into a flawed status.